-Appendix G: FAQs
+Appendix G: FAQs - also added to the intranet here.

 1. Who is covered by this Safeguarding policy?

 This Safeguarding Policy applies to all individuals engaged in Sadler's Wells activity including colleagues, performers, volunteers, contractors, and visitors.
 It also specifically addresses the needs of young people and performers touring internationally.